clvrk/vellum/README.md

 ### Incremental backups
 To create incremental world backups make sure the `CreateBackups` option is set to `true`.
 Backups will be stored in the directory specified by `ArchivePath`.
 This tool will automatically delete the oldest backups in that directory according to the threshold specified by the `BackupsToKeep` option to prevent eventually running out of disk space.

-### papyrus.cs integration
+### PapyrusCS integration
-This tool can automatically execute the **papyrus.cs** map-rendering tool on an interval.
+This tool can automatically execute the **PapyrusCS** map-rendering tool on an interval.
 To do so you have to set `EnableRenders` to `true` and specify an interval in minutes with `RenderInterval`.
-You can add your own arguments that will be attached when papyrus.cs is called.
+You can add your own arguments that will be attached when PapyrusCS is called.
 When configuring you will find two keys, `PapyrusGlobalArgs` and an array called `PapyrusTasks`.
-The value in `PapyrusGlobalArgs` specifies arguments that will be attached for each papyrus.cs task when executed, while `PapyrusTasks` represent an array of individual processes (or tasks).
-Adding an entry to the array represents another task that will be executed after the previous one has finished, this way it is possible to make papyrus.cs render multiple dimensions or have different configurations in general.
+The value in `PapyrusGlobalArgs` specifies arguments that will be attached for each PapyrusCS task when executed, while `PapyrusTasks` represent an array of individual processes (or tasks).
+Adding an entry to the array represents another task that will be executed after the previous one has finished, this way it is possible to make PapyrusCS render multiple dimensions or have different configurations in general.
 Again, the same `PapyrusGlobalArgs` will be present for each of these tasks individually.

 When specifying additional arguments for `PapyrusGlobalArgs` please make sure to **append** to the pre-generated entry (do not edit the `-w` and `-o` parameters!).
 Please thoroughly verify that your paths and arguments are correct, you can find a configuration-example [here](https://github.com/clarkx86/papyrus-automation/blob/master/examples/basic_example.json).

 ### Getting the most latest renders continuously
 If you want to get the most latest renders of your world continuously, set the `Interval` option in the `configuration.json` to a small number (e.g. `0.5` for 30 seconds) and `QuietMode` to `true`.
-This tool will automatically check if a previous render has already finished and won't spawn another papyrus.cs rendering process if it has not.
+This tool will automatically check if a previous render has already finished and won't spawn another PapyrusCS rendering process if it has not.
 Please note that you probably need to have a good server to do so and even then, you'll most likely need to specify additional arguments in the `PapyrusGlobalArgs` option (e.g. `--threads 1`, `-f jpg -q 50`,  etc.)!
 You can find an example configuration for contiunous renders [here](https://github.com/clarkx86/papyrus-automation/blob/master/examples/continuous_renders.json).

 **Please note:** This tool will only run on Linux-based systems and currently won't work on Windows, [find out more here](https://bugs.mojang.com/browse/BDS-2733).